Mayakovsky Square poetry readings: Revival in 1965

 In 1965, the gatherings in Mayakovsky Square were briefly revived again by a new youth group called SMOG.
 The acronym could be deciphered as the Russian words "boldness, thought, image and depth," or "the youngest society of geniuses".
 The SMOGists expressed a trend of 1964-65 toward greater organization among literary dissidents, as compared to the more unstructured and spontaneous readings of the early sixties.
 For them, concerns for literary freedom were mixed with a political interest in the Russian revolutionary tradition from the Decembrists to Lenin, and in other leaders who had opposed Stalin, such as Trotsky and Bukharin.

 On April 14, 1965, SMOGists organized what they described as a "literary-political" meeting to commemorate the anniversary of Mayakovsky’s death.
 They used the symbolism of the occasion to make a series of demands.
 Among their demands were the official recognition of SMOG by the Writers' Union.

 Despite the introduction of new articles in the Criminal Code in the wake of the Sinyavsky-Daniel trial, directed against "group actions which violate public order", a last SMOGist demonstration took place on September 28.
 The participants were beaten, and the members of SMOG decided to stop the meetings.

-Other
+Revival in 2022

+On 25 September 2022, 33-year-old poet Artyom Kamardin recited a poem opposed to the Russian invasion of Ukraine in what was now called Triumfalnaya Square for which in the following year he, attendee Yegor Shtovba and another participant, Nikolai Dayneko, were given severe prison sentences.

+Cultural references

 The film Moscow Does not Believe in Tears from 1979 references the gatherings.
 Poet Andrei Voznesensky is seen reciting his poem Antiworlds on the square.